 This Sun Joe SWJ800E Electric Pole Chainsaw will give you a deserved break.
 The 6.5.amp motor runs on electricity, so you won’t need to deal with gas fumes and unpredictable starting.

 The telescopic pole is great for getting hold of distant branches.
-It extends up to 8.7 feet, giving you 15 feet of overhead reach.
+Despite having a rather short blade length of 8 inches, it extends up to 8.7 feet, giving you 15 feet of overhead reach.

 - Electrical 6.5-amp motor